 AWF Announces Shelter Campaign

-In March of 2009, AWF’s board of directors knew it needed to re-energize the organization’s shelter campaign.
-It hired Community Services Group in Omaha, Nebraska, to conduct a feasibility study on building an animal shelter in Jones County.
+In March of 2009, AWF’s board of directors hired Community Services Group in Omaha, Nebraska, to conduct a feasibility study on building an animal shelter in Jones County.
 In April and May 2009, over 40 community and business leaders were interviewed to determine whether there was support for a shelter and if so, identify individuals and businesses who are willing to lead or help in the effort.
 On June 25, a meeting was held at the Anamosa Library and Learning Center to present the findings to the public.
-Through this effort, AWF found an overwhelmingly positive response, so we were very pleased.
-Today, we’re determined to find land so we can move forward and have a place for all our animals under one roof.
+Through this effort, AWF found an overwhelmingly positive response.

 In 2012 AWF was able to make the first step to attaining the goal of building a shelter in Jones County.
 The organization purchased land to be used for construction of a shelter in Jones County.
-The land is located just north of Monticello at the intersection of Highway 151 and Business 151.
-This land is 8.68 acres that will provide a home for the animal shelter, a dog park and hopefully many other animal related events.
+The 8.68 acres was to provide a home for the animal shelter, a dog park, and hopefully a location for many other animal related events.

-And finally, in October of 2016, the shelter construction was completed and the shelter was open!
+And finally, in October of 2016, the shelter construction was completed and the shelter was opened!
 We have been serving the animals of Jones County & beyond from the shelter ever since.
+Our shelter features two free roam cat rooms with large windows, indoor & outdoor dog kennels, a grassy run for the dogs to exercise in, and walking paths on the grounds for our volunteers to walk dogs on.
 We are the only and first shelter in the county, and are so proud to be able to help our community & their animals live healthy, safe, happy lives!

 Visit our Shelter Campaign page for the full story of our shelter’s construction.